(About a 2 minute read)

 Of course you do!
 How could you forget:

-I got out to hold the door open for you,
+To hold the door open for you,

 You walked past me a full step in the snow,

-I called it, “The second most passionate
+“The most passionate

-Kiss of my life”, a year later
+Kiss of my life”.

-When you gave me the best.
+You gave me the best.

 That night you came looking for me